Radon

-Epidemiological studies have shown a clear link between breathing high concentrations of radon and incidence of lung cancer.
+Epidemiological studies have shown a clear association between breathing high concentrations of radon and incidence of lung cancer.
 Radon is a contaminant that affects indoor air quality worldwide.
+Because radon is denser than air it accumulates in basements and crawlspaces under dwellings.

 According to the United States Environmental Protection Agency (EPA), radon is the second most frequent cause of lung cancer, after cigarette smoking, causing 21,000 lung cancer deaths per year in the United States.
 About 2,900 of these deaths occur among people who have never smoked.
 While radon is the second most frequent cause of lung cancer, it is the number one cause among non-smokers, according to EPA policy-oriented estimates.
 Significant uncertainties exist for the health effects of low-dose exposures.
-Unlike the gaseous radon itself, radon daughters are solids and stick to surfaces, such as airborne dust particles, which can cause lung cancer if inhaled.
+Due to local differences in geology, the level of exposure to radon gas differs by location.